programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 ```

 ## 3. Dimensionality Reduction Using PCA
 As mentioned above, let us next apply `PCA()` to caste the dimension from d=250 to d=10 to account for the *curse of dimensionality* when using k-means.
+Similar to the selection of n=3 `max_features` during the analysis of our ancient authors dataset, setting the dimensionality to d=10 is a random choice that already led to promising results.
+However, feel free to play around with these parameters while conducting a more elaborate hyperparameter tuning beyond the scope of this tutorial; maybe you can find values for these parameters that result in an even better clustering of the data.

 ```Python
 # using PCA to reduce the dimensionality